Student Services & Facilities

 Student Housing and Residence Life

-Student Housing facilities include a suite-style residence hall, two semi-suite style residence halls, and four apartment-style residence halls.
+Student Housing facilities include a suite-style residence hall, two semi-suite style residence halls, and three apartment-style residence halls.
 Student Housing is centrally located on campus and is within walking distance of all classroom buildings, libraries, campus dining facilities, the Medical Center, and the Campus Recreation Center and other student recreation facilities.

 Student Housing is limited to full-time undergraduate students who are admitted to UAB and who are in good standing.
 "Good Standing" means not on academic or disciplinary suspension.
 A full-time undergraduate student must be registered for at least 12 credit hours throughout the entire academic year.
 The summer term is treated under a separate contract.
 Students will be required to satisfy these eligibility standards throughout the term of their Student Housing Contract and to inform Student Housing and Residence Life of any changes in status, which may affect eligibility.
 All first-time freshmen who graduated from high school the same year as, or the year prior to their first semester at UAB are required to live on campus for the entire academic year.
 If a student feels they have extenuating circumstances that might warrant an exemption, they may request exemption by completing the form online.